Peng-Wen/arg-spec/README.md

 # arg-spec
-Spec function arguments and use that for validation.
+Provide spec for function arguments and use that for validation.